vnijs/radiant/inst/base/tools/help/transform.Rmd

 ### Reorder or remove columns

 Choose `Reorder/Remove columns` from the `Transformation type` drop-down.
 Drag-and-drop variables to reorder them in the data.
-To remove a variable click the x next to the label.
+To remove a variable click the $\times$ next to the label.
 Press `Store` to commit the changes.
-Note that this action cannot be undone.
-If you want the original variables back you will have to reload the data through the `Data > Manage` tab.

 ### Reorder or remove levels

 If a (single) variable of type `factor` is selected in `Select variable(s)`, choose `Reorder/Remove levels` from the `Transformation type` drop-down to reorder and/or remove levels.
-Drag-and-drop levels to reorder them or click the x to remove them.
+Drag-and-drop levels to reorder them or click the $\times$ to remove them.
 Press `Store` to commit the changes.
-Note that this action cannot be undone.
-If you want the original variable back you will have to reload the data through the _Data > Manage_ tab.
-To temporarily exclude levels from the data use the `Filter` (see the help file linked in the `Data > View` tab).
+To temporarily exclude levels from the data use the `Filter` box (see the help file linked in the `Data > View` tab).

 ### Remove missing values

-Choose `Remove missing` from the `Transformation type` drop-down to eliminate all rows with one or more missing values.
-If no variables are selected a row with a missing values in **any** column will be removed.
+Choose `Remove missing` from the `Transformation type` drop-down to eliminate rows with one or more missing values.
+If all variables are selected a row with a missing values in **any** column will be removed.
 If one or more variables are selected only those rows will be removed with missing values for the selected variables.
 Press `Store` to change the data.
 If missing values were present you will see the number of observations in the data summary change (i.e., the value of _n_ changes).
-Note that this action cannot be undone.
-If you want these rows back you will have to reload the data through the _Data > Manage_ page.

 ### Remove duplicates

-Certain variables should have only unique values (i.e., no duplicates).
-Customers id's, for example, should be unique unless we a dataset contains multiple orders for the same customer.
-In that case the combination if customer id **and** order id should be unique.
-To remove duplicate rows make sure either no or all variables in the data are selected.
-To remove rows with duplicates across one or more variables select the variables or interest.
-Choose `Remove duplicates` from the `Transformation type` drop-down and evaluate how the summary statistics change.
+It is common to have one or more variables in a dataset that have only unique values (i.e., no duplicates).
+Customers id's, for example, should be unique unless the dataset contains multiple orders for the same customer.
+In that case the combination of customer id **and** order id should be unique.
+To remove duplicate select one or more variables to determine _uniqueness_.
+Choose `Remove duplicates` from the `Transformation type` drop-down and check how the summary statistics change.
 Press `Store` to change the data.
 If there are duplicate rows you will see the number of observations in the data summary change (i.e., the value of _n_ and _n\_distinct_ will change).

-Note that this action cannot be undone.
-If you want these rows back you will have to reload the data through the _Data > Manage_ page.
+### Show duplicates

+If there are duplicates in the data use `Show duplicates` to get a better sense for the data points that have the same value in multiple rows.
+If you want to explore duplicates using the _View_ tab make sure to `Store` them in a different dataset (i.e., make sure **not** to overwrite the data you are working on).
+If you choose to show duplicates based on all columns in the data only one of the duplicate rows will be shown.
+These rows are **exactly** the same so showing 2 or 3 isn't helpful.
+If, however, we look for duplicates based on a subset of the available variables Radiant will generate a dataset with **all** rows that are deemed similar.